-My company is insolvent – what can I do?
+My company is insolvent.
+What can I do?

 If your company is insolvent, or you believe has financial difficulties and is facing the prospect of insolvency.
 You can consider the formal insolvency options below: